AnthonyZ71/triple_5.25_to_four_3.5_hdd_cage/README.md

 Optionally supports a fan shroud to provide additional airflow to the drives.

+You need to print:

+- 1 cage-cage.stl
+- 8 cage-rail.stl
+- [optional] 4 cage-fan_mounting_pin.stl
+- [optional] 1 of the cage-fan_shroud stl files.

+Note:  Monitor the print closely when printing the fan mounting pins.
+They are very small and can detach from the bed fairly easily.

+Pictures are of the cage-fan_shroud_web.stl

+Note that the cage has a cylinder channel cut out at the top and bottom on one side.
+This channel can be either on the left side or the right side depending on how the cage is mounted in the case.
+The purpose of the channel is to provide a way to route the power cable of the fan to the back of the case.
+Depending on how you need to route your power cable, make sure this channel is on the side of the case that you want to use for the power cable for the fan.

 # Printing Notes
 All parts except the rail are designed to be printed without supports.

-I typically print all parts except the rail with typical settings for the material in which they are being printed.
+I print all parts except the rail with typical settings for the material in which they are being printed.
 - 5% infill is sufficient

 For the rail: